-Chadwick Boseman, famed actor best known for portraying the title role in Marvel’s “Black Panther” and baseball legend Jackie Robinson in “42,” died after a four-year battle with colon cancer last week.
+Chadwick Boseman, the famed actor best known for portraying the title role in Marvel’s “Black Panther” and baseball legend Jackie Robinson in “42,” died after a four-year battle with colon cancer on August 28, 2020.
 He was 43.

 Colorectal Cancer Is Increasing in Younger People

 We are seeing more cases of colorectal cancer in young adults today than ever before.
 There is no doubt that the incidence of colon cancer is increasing in those in their 20s, 30s, and 40s.
-In fact, according to the Colon Cancer Coalition, about one out of every five cases of colorectal cancer occur in adults between age 20 and 54.
+In fact, according to the Colon Cancer Coalition, about one out of every five cases of colorectal cancer occur in adults between the ages of 20 and 54.

 There Are Racial Disparities in Colon Cancer